sybilhoangRG/support.balsamiq.com/content/tutorials/ipad.md

 ## Step 5 - Send to Your iPad

-You can transfer your exported mockups to your iPad via email, Dropbox, or a variety of other methods.
+You can transfer your exported wireframes to your iPad via email, Dropbox, or a variety of other methods.
 There are also several applications that you can use to view them on your iPad (these will usually be listed in the "Open in..." menu when you have the image or PDF selected).

-We've found that the Apple **Photos** application works well for viewing mockups saved as images and the Apple **iBooks** application (free in the App Store) works well for viewing mockups saved as PDFs.
-The rectangle control we added in step 2 should ensure that your mockups are sized correctly in either of these applications.
+We've found that the Apple **Photos** application works well for viewing wireframes saved as images and the Apple **iBooks** application (free in the App Store) works well for viewing wireframes saved as PDFs.
+The rectangle control we added in step 2 should ensure that your wireframes are sized correctly in either of these applications.

-If you've exported a mockup with links to a PDF the link targets should work, allowing you to interact with your mockups like a real product.
+If you've exported a wireframe with links to a PDF the link targets should work, allowing you to interact with your wireframes like a real product.
 This is great for user testing or informal review while the design is in progress!